2ndQuadrant/pg_sysdatetime/README.md

 `pg_sysdatetime`
 ==============

+High precision SYSDATETIME() functions for PostgreSQL on Windows

+Useful for PostgreSQL 9.4 or earlier.
+Functionality now included in core PostgreSQL 9.5

 ---

 **This extension is not particularly useful on PostgreSQL 9.5 - an improved version has been integrated into the core code.** See [`GetSystemTimePreciseAsFileTime` support for PostgreSQL 9.5](https://commitfest.postgresql.org/action/patch_view?id=1576).